Scroll Tracking In Google Analytics: Why and How To Implement

 Top and Bottom

 You can also specify the top and bottom of the area you’d like to track as scrollable using CSS selectors.
 This is particularly helpful if you have larger headers or footers, or extended commenting sections that will continue to grow.
-By filling in the Top and Bottom, you can tracking how much a user scrolls, but only inside of the specific section you’re targeting – like a blog post or article.
+By filling in the Top and Bottom, you can track how much a user scrolls, but only inside of the specific section you’re targeting – like a blog post or article.

 As always, we’d love to hear from you if you’re using scroll tracking on your site or have any questions!